In 2026, the teams pulling ahead aren't the ones with the biggest headcount.

 To keep scoring the same way and be fair, quality assurance teams should have regular practice sessions.

-This helps everyone agree on the standards and lessens the chance of personal opinions affecting scores.
+This helps everyone agree on the standards and lessens the chance of personal opinions affecting scores - AI call audit tools can help you with this.

 3. Pay Attention to Coaching and Growth, Not Just Scores

-Mainly use what audits find to make coaching sessions fit what each agent needs.
+Mainly use what audits find to make coaching sessions fit what each agent needs - agent coaching in call centers varies based on the industry but is an essential part of improving CSAT and other call center metrics.

 Give feedback in a helpful way.
 Point out good things and give useful tips for getting better.
 Don't just point out mistakes.
 The aim is to help agents grow and do better, not to punish them.